altheanabila/Getting-Data-from-Quandl/README.md

 # Getting-Data-from-Quandl

-This tima, I would like to run a simulation in Jupyter Notebook to download stock price from Quandl/Nasdaq.
+This time, I would like to run a simulation in Jupyter Notebook to download stock price from Quandl/Nasdaq.

 1. First thing first, we need to install Quandl